instructor-ai/instructor/docs/examples/planning-tasks.md

         return [q for q in self.query_graph if q.id in ids]
 ```

+!!! warning "Graph Generation"
+    Notice that this example produces a flat list of items with dependencies that resemble a graph, while pydantic allows for recursive definitions, its much easier and less confusing for the model to generate flat schemas rather than recursive schemas.
+If y ou want to see a recursive example see [recursive schemas](recursive.md)

 ## Planning a Query Plan

 Now, let's demonstrate how to plan and execute a query plan using the defined models and the OpenAI API.